AIDD-Labs/aidd-labs-site/src/pages/content/J2025-12-03_the-intensity-gap/index.md

 ---
 slug: the-intensity-gap
-title: "The Intensity Gap: A Global Analysis of Who Responds to the Crowdsourced “Did You Feel It?”
+title: "The Intensity Gap: A Global Analysis of Who Responds to the Crowdsourced Did You Feel It?
 System"
 createdDate: 2025-12-03
 date: 2025-11-03
 status: published
 topics:
   - impact
   - accessibility
-type: Journal Article
+type: journal-article
 members:
   - eli-knodel
   - david-wald
+  - vince-quitoriano
   - sabine-loos
-  - vince-quitoriano
+section: ["contents"]
 thumbnail: img/content-j-srl-dyfi.png
+authors: "Elijah Knodel, David Wald, Vince Quitoriano, Sabine Loos"
+publication: "Seismological Research Letters"
 description: A global analysis of the characteristics that drive interaction with the U.S. Geological Survey's "Did You Feel It?" product
 citation: "Knodel, E., D. J. Wald, V. Quitoriano, and S. Loos (2025).
 The Intensity Gap: A Global Analysis of Who Responds to the Crowdsourced “Did You Feel It?”
 System, Seismol.
 Res.
 Lett.
 XX, 1–25, doi: 10.1785/0220250168."
 url: https://doi.org/10.1785/0220250168
 citationLink: https://doi.org/10.1785/0220250168
+abstract: "The U.S. Geological Survey’s (USGS) “Did You Feel It?”
+(DYFI) system is an internet tool that collects shaking intensity observations through crowdsourcing.
+It produces maps and provides supplementary data to ShakeMap, which offers near-real-time maps of ground motion resulting from significant earthquakes around the globe."
 ---

 <Link is-button doOpenInNewTab to="https://doi.org/10.1785/0220250168"> View the journal-published version here </Link>